 Why should I study this subject?

-English Literature provides you with the opportunity to develop your interest and enjoyment in literary studies.
+English Literature is the subject for you if you love reading and sharing interpretations of texts.
+It is an essay-based subject which provides you with the opportunity to develop your interest and enjoyment in literary studies.
 You will explore challenging ideas, as expressed through poetry, prose and drama from different periods.
-You will be encouraged to develop your own responses to texts, considering other readers’ interpretations, with a deepening appreciation of the significance of cultural and historical influences upon readers and writers.
+You will also be encouraged to develop your own responses to texts, considering other readers’ interpretations, with a deepening appreciation of the significance of cultural and historical influences upon readers and writers.
 The course is of interest to anyone keen to find out about the way literature challenges conventional thinking in the field of human relationships and ideas.

 What are the entry requirements?

 Please check this subject table for full details of our A Level entry requirements.

 “Choosing to study English literature at Pontefract was one of the best decisions I have ever made!
 The teachers are passionate about their subject, making even the simplest aspects of the course enjoyable and interesting.”